 We accelerate innovation in life sciences by making the R&D ecosystem more productive - a mission that can only be accomplished with a broad, long-term focus.
 We believe our adoption of leading governance practices will foster sustainable business success over the long term.
 Strong corporate governance, informed by participation from our shareholders, is essential to achieving our goals.
-In 2022, members of management undertook a comprehensive shareholder outreach campaign that covered a cross-section of shareholders who collectively owned more than 50% of our shares.
-In connection with this outreach, we made several governance enhancements which include:
+In 2023, the Board, led by the Audit Committee, undertook a comprehensive review of the Company's Policy Restricting Pledging and management met with ISS Corporate Solutions (ISS) to better understand their position on pledging.
+Based upon this review, we made several governance enhancements, including strengthening our Insider Trading policy, which resulted in a reduction in the number of shares pledged by directors and executive officers from 78,450,885 shares to 17,519,639 shares, which is equivalent to a reduction in the number of shares pledged from 43.9 days of average daily trading volume at the time of our 2023 Annual Meeting to 6.6 days of average daily trading volume as of the Record Date for our 2024 Annual Meeting.